 Maggie sends me ten older dogs I ask for, along with four handlers who want to live in a no-tech world.
 Six of the dogs are three breeding pairs near the end of their breeding life while the other four are two pairs of dogs trained to work with soldiers in the field.
 The two pairs of military trained dogs are two pairs of siblings trained by the two men handling them to be search and guard units of a man and two dogs each.
 The other two handlers are experienced trainers wanting a new life.

 Both Frank and Maggie are surprised I’m sending older animals as breeding pairs.
 However, one thing I learned on my last trip is the way the system is set up on Crossroads the animals are given a full health check to limit disease transfers.
-It results in the animals being as healthy as when they were in their prime, so they have a well extended life after being shipped through Crossroads.
+It results in the animals being as healthy as when they were in their prime, so they’ll have a well extended life after being shipped through Crossroads.
 This means animals near the end of their life here have a longer life on Chaos.
 Thus I’m able to take proven quality breeders to Chaos.
-I had Frank ship me ten horses because ten is the most people I want to take across at any one time, and I want them all on horses of the same quality.
-I may not take as many horses in future, but I’ll decide on taking more horses, or not, when I prepare for each trip.
+I had Frank ship me ten horses because ten is the most people I want to take across at any one time and I want them all on horses of the same quality.
+I may not take as many horses in future, but I’ll decide on taking more horses or not when I prepare for each trip.

-Having set a limit of ten people for the trip, and now having six of the slots filled by new specialists, I need to select the rest of the team.
+Having set a limit of ten people for the trip and now having six of the slots filled by new specialists I need to select the rest of the team.
 I decide to have Tora travel with me this trip.
-Bridget is also ready to go, and so are another two of my guards who’ve expressed an interest.
-The two guards are of equal measure due to having matching experience and skills, so we choose between them by tossing a coin, and Victor is the one who is chosen to go with us on this trip.
+Bridget is also ready to go and so are another two of my guards who’ve expressed an interest.
+The two guards are of equal measure due to having matching experience and skills, so we choose between them by tossing a coin and Victor is the one who is chosen to go with us on this trip.

-The weekend after my trip to establish the accord with the Kukulka I’ve all the people going on the next trip gather at the residence to talk about what they can expect without giving away we’re going to another planet.
-I start by saying, “I’ve established a developing community in another place where the most advanced technology is a crossbow, and long distance communication is by hand delivered mail.
+The weekend after my trip to establish the accord with the Kukulka I’ve all of the people going on the next trip gather at the residence to talk about what they can expect without giving away we’re going to another planet.
+I start by saying, “I’ve established a developing community in another place where the most advanced technology is a crossbow and long distance communication is by hand delivered mail.
 There is none of the modern technology there at all, nor can it sustain any of it.
 This also applies to medical technology.
 You’ve all expressed an interest in going there.
-Some of you wish to permanently move there, and have skills I see as being useful to the community.
+Some of you wish to permanently move there and have skills I see as being useful to the community.
 I’ll give you five minutes to decide to go there or to leave this meeting.”
 With that I leave them to think.

 One day soon after my return from dealing with the dragons I’ve a few surprising emails.
-One is from Mac telling me about a website I should join, and the other is from one of the website administrators to offer me an Invitation Only Membership to Mistress Eva de Glorvia’s Mansion of Mayhem, so I go to the website.
+One is from Mac telling me about a website I should join and the other is from one of the website administrators to offer me an Invitation Only Membership to Mistress Eva de Glorvia’s Mansion of Mayhem, so I go to the website.
 Due to the name I’m not at all surprised by what I see there.
 The email from Mac saying I should join the site is the only reason I don’t ignore it.
-I accept the invitation, and then I have to go through a short personalised security questionnaire which clearly includes a few restricted information questions like:
+I accept the invitation and then I have to go through a short personalised security questionnaire which clearly includes a few restricted information questions like: